rahinic/nn-pytorch-examples/README.md

 Practise PyTorch with simple example datasets taken from kaggle.com and pytorch.org tutorials

 ## 3. List of Models:
-(a) Emotions Classifier- Linear Regression Model
+-(a) Emotions Classifier- Linear Regression Model
-(b) DBPedia Classifier- Multi-Class Many to One LSTM classifier
+-(b) DBPedia Classifier- Multi-Class Many to One LSTM classifier